-I hate the idea of limiting my travel destinations because of my gluten free dietary restriction.
-One of the hardest things about being a gluten free eater is travelling.
+I hate the idea of limiting my gluten-free travel destinations because of my dietary restriction.
+One of the hardest things about being a gluten free eater is traveling.
 Between packing food for travel days, emergency back-up options for arrival, and researching restaurants and languages ahead of time, it can be a big ordeal.
 In this post, I outline some of my gluten free meal favorites using ingredients available all over the world!

 My biggest gluten free travel risk was a trip to Namibia.
 It was the first trip where I was unable to find online information.
 I waffled on my decision to go, but I was also frustrated by the idea of limiting myself because of my gluten free restriction.
 For those of you new around here, I am a very sensitive celiac and small traces of gluten make me very sick.